 Why do men lose their hair?

 Baldness in men is largely due to genetics.
-In family lines where there is a history of baldness the chances of each male down the line also become bald are greater.
+In family lines where there is a history of baldness the chances of each male down the line also becoming bald are greater.

 Each hair on the head goes through a cycle of growth.
 In male pattern baldness, this growth cycle is affected and over time the hair follicle shrinks, producing shorter and finer strands of hair.
 Eventually, the growth cycle for each hair ends and no new hair grows in its place.